 - Providing an active transport path into the industrial areas from Summerland Way.
-It is not suggested that heavy vehicles and cyclists share Reynolds Road, unless a dedicated path is provided. - Providing a bi-directional cycle path on the north-east side of Summerland Way, so northbound cyclists are not required to cross a busy road to access the Nammoona Industrial precinct (which is consistent with the PAMP).
+It is not suggested that heavy vehicles and cyclists share Reynolds Road, unless a dedicated path is provided. - Providing active transport paths on the proposed new internal road network (refer to Section 3.1). - Providing a bi-directional cycle path on the north-east side of Summerland Way, so northbound cyclists are not required to cross a busy road to access the Nammoona Industrial precinct (which is consistent with the PAMP).